 \subsubsection{Identifiable Case: Specifications do not Share Common Features}

-Let us first consider the generating process in \cref{fig:setting_toy_two_specifications}(a). in which the specifications $Z_1$ and $Z_2$ do not share common features.
+Let us first consider the generating process in Fig. \ref{fig:setting_toy_two_specifications}(a). in which the specifications $Z_1$ and $Z_2$ do not share common features.
 It is worth noting the framework also applies when the features generating the same specification variable, such as $X_1$ and $X_2$, which generate $Z_1$, have dependence relations in between.

-In this case, one can successfully recover the distribution with novel specifications $p(\mathbf{X} \,|\, Z_1=1,Z_2=1)$ from the given data.
+In this case, one can successfully recover the distribution with novel specifications, $p(\mathbf{X} \,|\, Z_1=1,Z_2=1)$, from the given data, as seen below.